NOTE on renaming of 2 of these Short Back Carries:

 Short Back Cross Carry (SBCC) could also be included in this list, using two cross passes.
 Because two cross passes alone may not be safe for all babies or children, I am leaving this one out of my instructions.

-All About Double Sling (DS)
+Short Back Carries: Double Sling (DS)

 Double Sling is so named because there are two Traditional Sling Passes over your baby.
 A well done Sling Pass is great for holding your baby very close and preventing any possibility of leaning back so your carry will stay comfortable for the duration.
 With Double Sling, there are no passes going between your little one’s legs so it’s important to pull the bottom fabric of each pass down to form a wide seat under your baby and pull any slack up to baby’s knees and tighten the rail (edge) along the knees well to hold them higher than baby’s bottom.
 View the full photo tutorial for Double Sling Carry here.